VDV80/dvol_etl/README.md

 ```buildoutcfg
 git clone https://github.com/VDV80/dvol_etl.git
 ```
-- [Dash server with visualisation at localhost:8081](localhost:8081) should totally not be Airflow container, but in a standalone docker also included into docker-compose (since it needs to be on the same docker network as postgress with loaded data).
+- [Dash server with visualisation at localhost:8081](localhost:8081) should totally not be in Airflow container, but in a standalone docker also included into docker-compose (since it needs to be on the same docker network as postgress with loaded data).
   This current set up is just to simplify the build a bit.